Leaving the Scene of an Accident in Fort Lauderdale

-Talk to Our Fort Lauderdale Criminal Defense Lawyers
+Talk to Our Criminal Lawyers Serving Broward County

 Leaving the scene of an accident is a serious legal matter.
 This offense, also called a "hit and run" can result in very stiff penalties if you are convicted.
 An individual is required by Florida law to stay at the scene of an accident if they have somehow been involved—whether or not they have caused the accident and/or are at fault.